ayushvarma9/MWP-Tutorial-Solution/README.md

 # MWP-Tutorial-Solution
-Run The Code in pyhton to get the sigma x' sigma y' and Tau x'y' values
+Run The Code in pyhton to get the sigma x' sigma y' and Taux'y' values